learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed a bug where students that had yet to fill out a profile would cause the phase zero management page to break.
 If such students are in the phase zero lottery, they are now reported on the management page.
 - Fixed a bug that reported an error when a class's duration was some whole number of hours.
 - Fixed the "lottery preferences" count on the student big board (was previously including enrollments).
-- Fixed elements that were supposed to be full width (e.g. surveys).
+- Fixed elements that were supposed to be full width (e.g., surveys).
 - Fixed the cutoff at the bottom of the manage programs page.
 - Fixed pluralizations and capitalizations in the admin pages.
 - Fixed an issue that had broken email "plain" redirects.